Tracking a Random Walk First-Passage Time Through Noisy Observations: Main results

-\end{thm} When $n$ approaches $l/s$ and $l/s$ tends to infinity in a suitable way, the upper and lower bounds \eqref{upbest} and \eqref{low} become tight.
-The following result is an immediate consequence of these bounds: \begin{thm}[Asymptotics] Let $q$ be a constant such that $1/2<q<1$.
-In the asymptotic regime where $l/s\geq 2$, and we have
+When $n$ approaches $\ell/s$ and $\ell/s$ tends to infinity in a suitable way, the upper and lower bounds \eqref{upbest} and \eqref{low} become tight.
+The following result is an immediate consequence of these bounds by considering $n$ of the form $n=\lfloor\ell/s-(\ell/s)^q\rfloor$, $1/2<q<1$, in Theorem \ref{lb}\footnote{$\lfloor x\rfloor$ denotes the largest integer not greater than $x$.}: \begin{thmm}[(Asymptotics)] Let $q$ be a constant such that $1/2<q<1$.
+In the asymptotic regime where